-After the Probation 16-week semester (two eight-week terms) has been completed, if the overall SAP requirements have been met, then the student is returned to Good Academic Standing.
-After the Probation period, if the SAP requirements have not been met but the 16-week semester GPA is 2.0 or higher for undergraduate students or 3.0 or higher for graduate students, the student remains eligible for a second 16-week semester (two eight-week terms) in a Final Probation academic status.
-If the overall SAP requirements are not met at the end of the Final Probation period, the student will be dismissed.
+After the 16-week semester (two eight-week terms) has been completed, if the overall SAP requirements have been met, then the student is returned to Good Academic Standing.
+If the overall SAP requirements have not been met, the student will be placed on SAP Suspension and Dismissed from the University.